tahaalikhan123/customersegmentation/README.md

 #### Sales Analysis:
 Analyze sales patterns and predict future trends.

+####  Customer Recency, Frequency, and Monetary - RFM.
+RFM (Recency, Frequency, and Monetary) analysis is a marketing technique used to segment customers based on their purchasing behavior.
+It considers three factors:

+Recency (R): How recently a customer made a purchase.

+Frequency (F): How often a customer makes a purchase.

+Monetary (M): How much money a customer spends on purchase.

 ## Installation and Usage
 Open a command prompt or terminal.